-Videos, lectures, and roundtable discussions relating to objects in the Hidden Stories: Books Along the Silk Roads exhibition.
+Lectures and conversations relating to objects in Hidden Stories: Books Along the Silk Roads.

 Three Ethiopian Christian Objects

 Ethiopian manuscripts scholar Eyob Derillo (British Library), in conversation with Melissa Moreton (IAS, Princeton), explores three Christian Ethiopian objects in the Hidden Stories exhibition – including an amulet scroll made for a female patron who is named in the text.
 Derillo contextualizes these objects and explains how they are used historically and today by modern-day Ethiopians, part of a long-standing tradition of manuscript production and use in Ethiopia that dates to the earliest centuries of the Christian era.
 The cloth-covered manuscript with carrying case, amulet scroll used for healing, and bookstand are on loan from the Thomas Fisher Rare Book Library at the University of Toronto.

 Brief introduction to the Ethiopian Christian objects in the exhibition with Eyob Derillo of the British Library (3 minutes).

 Conversation between Eyob Derillo and Melissa Moreton exploring the Ethiopian Christian objects in the exhibition (45 minutes).

 David Fernández (Thomas Fisher Rare Book Library, Toronto), in conversation with Suzanne Conklin Akbari (IAS, Princeton), discusses an 18th-century baptismal register recording names and baptism dates of Indigenous children in the Mexico City parish of San Sebastian.
 In the colonial period, Catholic Church parishes kept separate record books for communities of Indigenous, African, Spanish, and mixed descent.
 These details provide insight into the social history of a diversity of communities in the period.